jens-classen/vergo/README.md

    1. E Prover

-      By default, the system expects the 'eprover' executable is visible in PATH.
-The system has been developed and tested with the (currently) most recent version "2.0 Turzum".
+      By default, the system expects the 'eprover' executable to be visible in PATH.
+The system has been developed and tested with the (currently) most recent version "E 3.2 Puttabong Moondrop".
 E can be downloaded from

       http://www.eprover.org

       and installed manually.
-For some distributions such as Fedora, there are also prepackaged versions.
-Installation on Fedora then for example is via
+For some distributions such as Debian and Fedora, there are also prepackaged versions.
+Installation on Debian then for example is via

+          $ sudo apt-get install eprover

+      and on Fedora via

           $ sudo yum install E.x86_64